Skip to content

 2. Freelance writing

-Freelance writing is a great option for making money online and it can be a good fit for retired teachers, especially English teachers.
-You’ll have a lot of knowledge around the subject that you taught in school and you can easily use that to apply it to writing opportunities.
+Freelance writing can be a good fit for retired teachers, especially English teachers.
+You’ll have a lot of knowledge about the subject that you taught in school and you can easily use that to apply it to writing opportunities.

 Writing is a very lucrative career option.
 People like it because it’s extremely flexible, it’s high-paying, and you can get a lot of enjoyment out of freelance writing.